-Really do take your time here, as small differences in position can make big differences to the sonic balance.
+Take your time here.
+Small differences in position can make big differences to the sonic balance.

-Placing your speakers closer to the back wall will give you more bass, while further away will decrease the low end you hear but should offer more convincing stereo imaging.
+Placing your speakers close to the back wall will give you more bass, while putting them further away will decrease the low end you hear, but should offer more convincing stereo imaging.

 This should be a balance, rather than a compromise, though rear-ported speakers – that is to say those that have a reflex port firing backwards – tend to be more sensitive to proximity to a rear wall.

-Do try and avoid placing your speakers in a corner.
-Despite how convenient it may be spatially, you’ll get fat, lumpy bass that’ll skew the whole balance.
+Do try to avoid placing your speakers in a corner.
+It may be convenient spatially, but you’ll almost certainly get fat, lumpy bass that will skew the whole balance of the sound.

 Imaging is also largely affected by the angle of the speakers.
-Most speakers sound best toed in towards your most regular listening position, which ought also be equidistant to each speaker for peak sound dispersion, though some manufacturers (such as DALI) design their products to fire straight ahead.
+Most speakers sound best toed-in towards your most regular listening position, which ought also to be equidistant to each speaker for peak sound dispersion.
+Some manufacturers (Dali, for instance) design their products to fire straight ahead.